Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/dual-communication.md

 - **Not connecting**: Check wiring (TX→RX, RX→TX, GND connected).
 Make sure both devices are powered.
 Reboot them simultaneously and wait 30 seconds for discovery.
 Run `commstatus` to check.
 - **Commands not working**: Verify connection with `commstatus`.
 Use exact GhostESP command syntax.
-- **Discovery not finding devices**: Ensure both devices are powered on and within range.
-Try rebooting both devices.

 ## Use cases